 (G) The committee shall select a chairperson from its members.
-Ex-officio, non-voting members will be the Vice President for Academic Affairs; Associate Vice President, Human Resources/Affirmative Action Officer; and Associate Vice President for Academic Affairs and Institutional Effectiveness.
+Ex-officio, non-voting members will be the Vice President for Academic Affairs; Associate Vice President, Human Resources/Affirmative Action Officer; and Associate Vice President of Academic Affairs & Innovation.

 (b) Committee responsibilities.
 The primary responsibilities of the Search Committee are the search, preliminary screening, and recommending of applicants to the appropriate person(s).
 In the event a consensus cannot be reached, employment procedures will be reinitiated, beginning with recruitment of applicants.
 The following guidelines have been set for the committee to follow in fulfilling its responsibilities: